Matriix69/gatsby-webdev-folio/src/projects/isunder.md

 github: none
 ---

-Isunder Tech is an Electric Vehicle Engine Manufacturing And Retrofit Company. that arose out of humble beginnings; their four young Cofounders hoping to help the proliferation of electric vehicles.
+<span class="dropcap">I</span>sunder Tech is an Electric Vehicle Engine Manufacturing And Retrofit Company. that arose out of humble beginnings; their four young Cofounders hoping to help the proliferation of electric vehicles.
 Through research, they found that a concept called range anxiety was a key culprit limiting Electric Vehicle uptake and use.